How to Sew Pointe Shoes

 • Attempt various positions to notice what is most natural to you.

-• The elastic edges should remain on the shoe inside, but you can put them on the outside if you are worried about irritating your feet.
+• The resilient edges should remain on the footwear inside.
+Yet, if you are worried about irritating your feet, you can leave them out.

 Stitching 1 End of the Elastic Band

-Begin with sewing from the shoe inside and stitch along the outer edge of 1 of the elastic bands.
-Intromit the needle so it can run through the shoe and the elastic, and then reiterate on the opposite side of the shoe.
+Begin with sewing from the footwear inside and stitch along the outer edge of 1 of the elastic bands.
+Intromit the needle so it can run through the shoe and the resilient.
+Then, reiterate on the opposite side of footwear.

-• Ensure you drag the thread all the way through after the 1st sew to get the tie against the shoe and the elastic, and continue the same after each subsequent stitch.
+• Ensure you drag the thread all the way through after the 1st sew to get the tie against the shoe and the resilient.
+Carry on the same after each subsequent stitch.

 Keep stitching around the edge of the elastic band